 Bipartisan Senate report finds sweeping failures surrounding January 6 attack on Capitol

-Washington — A Senate investigation of the Jan.
+A Senate investigation of the January.
 6 insurrection at the U.S. Capitol has uncovered broad government, military and law enforcement missteps before the violent attack, including a breakdown within multiple intelligence agencies and a lack of training and preparation for Capitol Police officers who were quickly overwhelmed by the rioters.

 The Senate report released Tuesday is the first — and perhaps last — bipartisan review of how hundreds of former President Trump's supporters were able to violently push past security lines and break into the Capitol that day, interrupting the certification of President Biden's victory.